Jim Hunter (baseball)

-James MacGregor Hunter (born June 22, 1964) is a former Major League baseball pitcher who played eight games with the Milwaukee Brewers during the 1991 MLB season.
+James MacGregor Hunter (born June 22, 1964) is an American former Major League baseball pitcher who played eight games with the Milwaukee Brewers during the 1991 MLB season.

 The Montreal Expos originally drafted Hunter out of the University of Georgia in 1985.
 The Brewers bought his contract in the following year.
 However, he did not make his Major League debut until 1991.
 He played in a total of eight games, starting in six of those, and posted an 0-5 record with a 7.26 ERA.
 Hunter was granted free agency that same October and did not play for another Major League club.